Distributed Evaluation of Graph Queries using Recursive Relational Algebra: Related Works

 \section{Related Works}

-In order to evaluate expressive queries (such as UCRPQs) over graphs, it is essential for a system to be able to: (i) support recursion and the optimization of recursive terms, and (ii) provide distribution of data and computation.
-We examine and compare to the closest related works along these aspects below.
+In order to evaluate expressive queries (such as UCRPQs) over graphs, it is essential for a system to be able to: (i) support recursion and the optimization of recursive terms, and (ii) provide distribution of both data and computations.
+We examine and compare to the closest related works along these two aspects below.